What is Contract Management?

 Perform Contract Audits

 Contract management audits should regularly look for issues in compliance and accuracy.
 Verify that all contracts meet legal obligations, and also include accurate anti-liability language.
-Be sure that business terms and provisions accurately reflect current strategy.
+Be sure that business terms and provisions accurately reflect the current strategy.
 Failure to continually check for errors or lapses can result in legal penalties and lost revenue.

 Check for execution as well.
 Are your partners compliant with the terms and provisions you agree to?
 Do you follow up with providers when they are not meeting their obligations?
 Are you overperforming on your own obligations (“scope creep”)?

-Don’t lose revenue you’ve already achieved by allowing signees to either fly under the radar while underperforming on their obligations, or coerce you into performing more than you agree to.
+Don’t lose revenue you’ve already achieved by allowing signees to either fly under the radar while underperforming on their obligations or coerce you into performing more than you agree to.

 Contract management is often considered tedious, or even a hindrance to closing a deal.
 However, it is an essential function.
 Problems must be dealt with quickly.
 Resist the temptation to revert to once-off fixes or wait until there’s a problem to take action.